This website uses cookies to help you make the most of your visit.

 Principle 1.
 Governance

-The pharmacy does not have satisfactory written procedures for its services to help make sure the team works safely.
-Pharmacy team members do not have up-to-date procedures in place to record and review mistakes when they happen.
+The pharmacy has satisfactory written procedures to help make sure the team works safely.
+Pharmacy team members have procedures in place to record and review mistakes when they happen.
+They use this information and learning to avoid future mistakes.
+Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-The pharmacy has given inadequate assurances that it appropriately manages and protects people’s confidential information, and it tells people how their private information will be used.
+It manages and protects people’s confidential information, and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.

 Principle 2.
 Staff

-The pharmacy's team members did not have the appropriate skills, qualifications and training to deliver services safely and effectively.
-The pharmacy team members appear to work well together.
-They are comfortable about providing feedback and raising concerns to the superintendent pharmacist.
+The pharmacy's team members have the appropriate skills, qualifications and training to deliver services safely and effectively.
+The pharmacy team members work well together.
+They are comfortable about providing feedback and raising concerns and are involved in improving pharmacy services.

 Principle 3.
 Premises

-The pharmacy does not provide a safe and appropriate environment for the provision of pharmacy services.
-The pharmacy team is unable to give assurances that it adequately protects people’s private information.
+The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
+The pharmacy team protects people’s private information.
 The pharmacy is secure and protected from unauthorised access.

 Principle 4.
 Services, including medicines management

-The pharmacy’s services are not easily accessible or effectively managed and delivered safely.
-The pharmacy obtains medicines from reputable suppliers but stores and manages them in a way which may increase risk to people using the service.
+The pharmacy’s services are accessible, effectively managed and delivered safely.
+The pharmacy team helps people manage their high-risk medicines well.
+The pharmacy obtains, stores and manages medicines safely and ensures that all of the medicines it supplies are fit for purpose.
 The pharmacy team takes appropriate action where a medicine is not fit for purpose.

 Principle 5.
 Equipment and facilities